 Don't make your guest choose sides! #Ceremony Advice#ceremony#guests#steal-this-idea November 7 | Megan Finley Horowitz meggyfin Photo by Tyler Dougal.
 Weddings are all about combining families, right?
 So why not start doing so from minute one of your ceremony.
 I absolutely love the way my friend Jordan and her (now!) husband Roger used this chalk board sign to enforce that message and ask their guests to sit ANYWHERE they want.
 "Pick a seat, not a side."
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Gemma & Neil's proper English harvest festival wedding NEXT A ball field wedding with old-time charm Show/Hide comments [ 3 ] I saw this on pintrest and my finace and I already have the sign made up =] Reply I'm thinking about possibly using this idea too since one of the venues we have in mind has a rather unusual seating arrangement that makes having two opposite sides practically impossible.
 However, I would like to maybe use a dry-erase board or even create a poster telling people they can sit wherever the hell they please.
 Reply Where did you get the black boards from?
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.